Kotlin/kotlinx.serialization/docs/json.md

 ### Array wrapping

 The first example is our own implementation of JSON array wrapping for lists.
 Consider a REST API that returns a JSON array of `User` objects, or, if there is only one element in the result, then it is a single object, not wrapped into an array.
-In our data model we use [`@Serializable`][Serializable] annotation to specify a custom serializer for a `users: List<User>` property.
+In our data model, we use [`@Serializable`][Serializable] annotation to specify a custom serializer for a `users: List<User>` property.

 <!--- INCLUDE